 To change the borders according to your preference, work with the

 claimed_by tag and country codes.
-For example, if you want to see Crimea as part of Ukraine, add the filter
+For example, if you want to see Kashmir from India's point of view, add the filter